 Why is land considered a risky loan?

 Some traditional lenders consider land to be a risker loan because they do not understand the resale value.
-With a smaller market for land, and no home to see or touch, traditional banks get worried that they will not be able to sale the property as quickly if a buyer were to default.
+With a smaller market for land, and no home to see or touch, traditional banks get worried that they will not be able to sell the property as quickly if a buyer were to default.
 Additionally, if a buyer is hit by financial hardships, they are much more likely to default on a piece of land than they are on their home.
 Therefore, many traditional banks will not lend for raw land properties.

 While interest rates for land will vary based on available lenders, often you will find that loans for land are 1%-1.5% higher than current home mortgage rates.
 In addition to higher interest rates, you may also find that land loans require higher down payments as well.
 On the bright side, land lenders know the product and have specialized experience in land.
 This experience will often make the closing go more smoothly while allowing for less delays and surprises.